Antiguen/Book_Awra_2024_25_FlutterApp/README.md

 # BookAura

-BookAura is a full-stack digital library platform that allows users to discover, read, and manage books and stories.
+BookAura is a full-stack digital library platform that allows users to discover, read, upload and manage books and stories.
 The project is divided into two main repositories:

 - **Frontend:** A Flutter application for mobile and web, providing a modern, responsive user interface.
 - **Backend:** A RESTful API built with NestJS and MongoDB, handling authentication, book management, user profiles, and more.